Healthy Travel Tips »

 Though long believed to be a vacation spot for just the rich and famous, Martha's Vineyard is home to numerous bed-and-breakfast accommodations, vacation rentals, hotels and campgrounds (if you're so inclined) that can accommodate any budget.
 Pristine beaches outline the island, which makes it tough to pick just one beach to bask on for a day.
-Martha's Vineyard also offers a variety of water sports, including kayaking and stand-up paddleboarding.
-When you've had enough fun in the sun, visit the Cottage Museum and the colorful cottages in Oak Bluffs or check out the Island Alpaca Company.
+Martha's Vineyard also offers a variety of water sports activities, including kayaking and stand-up paddleboarding.
+When you've had enough fun in the sun, visit the colorful cottages in Oak Bluffs or check out the Island Alpaca Company.

 - Belongs on List?

 - View 27 PhotosBelongs on List?#22 in Best Small Towns to Visit in the USARead More

 - Belongs on List?